s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 ### The Reader’s schema
 - The binary data can only be decoded correctly if the code reading the data is using the exact same schema as the code that wrote the data.
 - When data is decoded (read), the Avro library resolves the differences by looking at the writer’s schema and the reader’s schema side by side and translating the data from the writer’s schema into the reader’s schema.
+- To maintain compatibility, you may only add or remove a field that has a default value.
 - It’s no problem if the writer’s schema and the reader’s schema have their fields in a different order, because the schema resolution matches up the fields by field name.
 - Avro doesn’t have optional and required markers in the same way as Protocol Buffers and Thrift do.
 - Changing the datatype of a field is possible, provided that Avro can convert the type.